Montainville, Yvelines

 Montainville (/fr/) is a commune in the Yvelines department in the Île-de-France region in north-central France.

-The inhabitants are called Montainvillois and Montainvilloise.

 Geography

 Montainville is located in the centre of the Yvelines department, at 19 km in the south-east of Mantes-la-Jolie and 26 km in the north-west of Versailles.
 The river Mauldre is at the east of the city.

 The territory of Montainville is relatively small (479 hectares while the average in the department is 872).
 It is located between the Mantois plateau and Mauldre valley, the village is at the edge of the plateau at a height of around 120m.

 As in the rest of the region, Montainville has a temperate oceanic climate.
 Temperatures vary between 2 °C and 5 °C in winter and 14 °C and 25 °C in summer on average, with a relatively low amount of rainfall (600mm per year).

 Urbanism

 The territory of the municipality is covered in 2017 at 89,67% of agricultural, forest and natural land, 4,41% of open artificial spaces and 5,93% of built artificial spaces.
 The territory is essentially rural, and the urban area represents only 25 hectares.